tvergho/sentence-transformers-burn/README.md

 # Sentence Transformers in Burn

 This library provides an implementation of the [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) framework for computing text representations as vector embeddings in Rust.
-Specifically, it uses the [Burn](https://github.com/burn-rs/burn) deep learning to implement the **BERT model**.
+Specifically, it uses the [Burn](https://github.com/burn-rs/burn) deep learning library to implement the **BERT model**.
 Using Burn, this can be combined with any supported backend for fast, efficient, cross-platform inference on CPUs and GPUs.
 ST-Burn supports any [state-of-the-art model](https://huggingface.co/spaces/mteb/leaderboard) that implements the BERT architecture.

 Currently **inference-only** for now.